SadKwitty/KwittyLib/README.md

 <p align="center">
  <h2 align="center">Simple Library for C++</h2>
- <h4 align="center">A Compact, Simple and Light Library to add to Existing Projects and New Projects</h4>
+ <h4 align="center">A Compact, Simple and Light Library to use on Existing Projects and new Projects</h4>
  <p align="center"></p>
 </p>